learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 ### Instance Methods

 All objects respond to methods and messages, like `#object_id` in the example above.
 One interesting method provided is the `#methods` method that returns an array of all the methods and messages an object responds to.
 We can evoke this method via dot-notation.
-One of the great things you can ask every object in ruby is "What methods do you respond to?"
+One of the great things you can ask every object in Ruby is "What methods do you respond to?"

 ```ruby
 class Dog